anthony-tricarico/BDTProject/ML-model/README.md

 # ML Model Training Pipeline

 This component is responsible for training machine learning models to predict bus congestion rates.
-It runs periodically, trains new models, and sends them to a model evaluation service via Kafka.
+It includes both automated periodic training and manual training capabilities through a web interface.

 ## Overview

 The training pipeline:

 1. Aggregates data from multiple sources (tickets, sensors, traffic, weather, events)
-2. Trains a Random Forest model to predict congestion rates
+2. Trains an XGBoost model to predict congestion rates
+3. Evaluates model performance and determines if it's a new champion
-3. Saves the model to MinIO storage
+4. Saves the model to MinIO storage
-4. Sends model metadata to Kafka for evaluation
+5. Sends model metadata to Kafka for deployment
+6. Tracks experiments and models using MLflow

 ## Features